For Immediate Release: February 21, 2013

 The National Lesbian & Gay Journalists Association applauds The Associated Press for the quick action to set appropriate guidelines for the terms husband and wife.
 Language choices like these have an impact.

 NLGJA offers helpful online tools for reporters covering the lesbian, gay, bisexual and transgender community.
-You can find our NLGJA Stylebook Supplement on LGBT Terminology at nlgja.org, and our Journalists’ Toolbox is available online.
+You can find our NLGJA Stylebook Supplement on LGBT Terminology at nlgja.org, and our Journalists’ Toolkit is available online.

 NLGJA’s Rapid Response Team stands ready to take on issues regarding fair and accurate news coverage of LGBT Americans and issues.
 Bring problematic coverage to the team’s attention by emailing email@example.com.